Davospike/segpSPA/The_Process/SystemImplementation.md

 ### Back End : MongoDB
 #### SQL vs noSQL

-Although we have pre-defined our DB schema, and checked for normalisation, we made the transition from an SQL schema to noSQL (mongoDB), in order to utilise the mongoose object modelling tool.
+Although we have pre-defined our DB schema, and checked for normalisation, we made the transition from an SQL schema to noSQL (mongoDB), to utilise the mongoose object modelling tool.

 Initially, we ventured out designing a relational database for SQL because ...